Nhungvoooo/nhung/content/pages/volunteering.md

       styles:
         self:
           textAlign: center
-    subtitle: inspire others or to accompany your volunteering description!
+    subtitle: >-
+      "Your effort can lead to transformative experiences for both you and your community!"
     items:
       - type: FeaturedItem
         title: 500k